canibanoglu/tango_with_django_book/chapters/models_templates.rst

 	    # Render the response and return to the client.
 	    return render_to_response('rango/index.html', context_dict, context)

-As explained in the commentary, we take each category that the database returns, then iterate through the list of categories encoding the name to make it URL friendly.
-This URL friendly value is then placed as an attribute inside the category object (i.e. we take advantage of Python's dynamic typing to add this attribute on the fly).
+As explained in the inline commentary, we take each category that the database returns, then iterate through the list of categories encoding the name to make it URL friendly.
+This URL friendly value is then placed as an attribute inside the ``Category`` object (i.e. we take advantage of Python's dynamic typing to add this attribute on the fly).

 We then pass the list of categories - ``category_list`` - to the context of the template so it can be rendered.
-With a ``url`` attribute now available for each category, we can update our ``index.html`` template to look like this:
+With a ``url`` attribute now available for each category, we can update our ``index.html`` template to look like the example below.

 .. code-block:: html